 MOTD was born in the graveyard, so to speak, starting life on BBC2.
 One of the many massive names who contributed to Match of the Day at 50 (BBC1, Friday) was Sir David Attenborough – in his capacity as former controller of BBC2, not examining the garish plumage of the frequently spotted Lineker or telling us what happened to all the fur on the bald Shearer.
-David Beckham remembers wanting to watch his goal against Wimbledon on the show that night

 The Football Association were scared stiff of television, fearing that it would steal the crowds away from the terraces, but Sir Dave tells us: “BBC2 managed to persuade the FA to allow them to do it on the grounds that no one watched BBC2, which was more or less true.”
 It was only shown in parts of London and Birmingham, so perhaps Manchester United were not on first every week back then.

 It all began with Kenneth Wolstenholme standing in the centre circle at Highbury for Arsenal v Liverpool introducing the first ever show, surely a case of “there’s someone on the pitch, he thinks it’s just starting”.

 Incidentally, that first programme is being shown in its entirety this morning, a welcome antidote to the tawdry shenanigans surrounding the game in the last few days.
 Then again, racism, sexism and homophobia were pretty popular in those days.
 But at least they didn’t have text messages.